Bachelorette Lily McManus on lockdown in a shed with boyfriend Richie Boyens

 • 'It's a shame': Lily McManus speaks out on double-Bachelorette backlash

-They've been spending lockdown in Lily's small family shed in Ligar Bay near Takaka in the North Island - and as it's only got one room they've understandably felt a little crammed in.
+They've been spending lockdown in Lily's small family shed in Ligar Bay near Takaka at the top of the South Island - and as it's only got one room they've understandably felt a little crammed in.

 "We've been isolating in a one-room shed for six weeks, and the lack of personal space has been hard," says Lily.